The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Discussion

 The influence of a satellite galaxy has also been proposed by \citet{Thulasidharan:2022} to explain the Radcliffe Wave \citep[hereafter RW, ][]{Alves:2020}, a coherent structure of dense gas clouds in the Solar Neighbourhood, extending for 2.7 kpc in length.
-Alternative explanations proposed in the literature include the possibility that the RW is the result from a Kelvin–Helmholtz instability \cite{Fleck:2020}.
-Moreover, \citet{Swiggum:2022} proposed the scenario that the RW constitutes the gas reservoir of the local (Orion) arm, based on the observed offset between those two features.
-Recently, \citet{Konietzka:2024} suggested that the RW is oscillating.
-However, if we compare the RW to the wave mapped in this work, we note that: (i) the first one is on a much smaller scale than the second one; (ii) they have a much different wavelength; (iii) their orientation (and position in the Galactic disc) is completely different.
-For these reasons, we suggest that the RW and the wave mapped in this work are two different phenomena.
+Alternative explanations proposed in the literature include the possibility that the RW is the result from a Kelvin–Helmholtz instability \citep{Fleck:2020}.
+Moreover, \citet{Swiggum:2022} proposed the scenario that the RW constitutes the gas reservoir of the Local (Orion) Arm, based on the observed offset between those two features.
+Using the proper motions of young stellar objects anchored inside the clouds, \cite{Li:2022} identified a damped wave-like pattern in the vertical velocities, with a phase difference between the spatial and vertical velocity oscillations of about $2 \pi /3$.
+Recently, \citet{Konietzka:2024} suggested that the RW is oscillating, with a phase difference of $ \pi /2$, while also drifting away from the Galactic center with a velocity of about 5 km/s.
+They found that, even though a gravitational interaction with a perturber seems a natural possible origin, the RW's stellar velocities are not fully consistent with models of a perturbed-based scenario.